tedszy/lysys/README.md

 # Lysys

-Wigh-resolution Lindenmayer systems with Common Lisp and Asymptote.
+High-resolution Lindenmayer systems with Common Lisp and Asymptote.

 ## Setup